matthieuSolente/mso-faux-absolute-generator/README.md

-# mso faux absolute generator
-A generator to create vertical absolute positioning for Outlook, without VML

-This generator allows you to create a floating or absolute positioning on Outlook without the need to use the VML.

 # MSO Faux Absolute Positioning for Overlapping Email Elements in Outlook

+A generator to create vertical absolute positioning for Outlook, without VML This generator allows you to create a floating or absolute positioning on Outlook without the need to use the VML.

 Here is a way to create an **absolute positionning in Outlook without VML**.
 See a basic example on my [codePen](https://codepen.io/matthieuSolente/pen/ZEqXgPL)